JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_1.md

 In the mortal state nothing can be absolutely proved, both science and religion are predicated on assumptions.

-There is a real "proof" of "spiritual reality" in the presence of the indwelling Spirit of God--but the validity of the "proof" is not demonstrable to the external world, but only to the one who thus experiences the indwelling of God.
+There is a real “proof” of “spiritual reality” in the presence of the indwelling Spirit of God--but the validity of the “proof” is not demonstrable to the external world, but only to the one who thus experiences the indwelling of God.

 Functional unity